Timeline

 How do I submit an abstract?

 Next to each call there is a "submission portal" button.
 The Button will only be active from the call opening date until the closing date.
 The submission portal for panels is different from the portal for presentations, requiring you to select the specific call button.
-The link will take you to Wits GOLD (with the URL lms.ulwaziplus.org) where you need to follow the steps to register an account and then submit your application.
+The link will take you to EXBO Abstracts (with the URL exboabstracts.com) where you need to follow the steps to register an account and then submit your application.
 We unfortunately cannot accept email applications.
-A submission guide will be provided here.

 What should I do if I encounter a technical challenge?